The IT Rating

 The IT of the 21st century operates and maintains the Navy's global satellite telecommunications systems, mainframe computers, local and wide area networks, and micro-computer systems used in the fleet.
 Administrative support is also provided with the operation of automated equipment that keeps records of personnel training, disbursement, health, assignments and promotions within the Navy.
 They ensure the all-important communications link between units at sea and stations ashore.

-Information Systems Technician (Surface) class "A" school is approximately 25 weeks in duration.
-The school is located in Pensacola, Florida.
+Information Systems Technician (Surface) class "A" school is approximately 18 weeks in duration.
+For IT Advanced Technical Training (IT/ATF), there are two follow-on "C" schools: Nine weeks Field Communications and 17 weeks of Field System Administrator school.
+The schools are located in Pensacola, Florida.

 Information Systems Technician Surface and Submarine general job descriptions